ellysh/bash-programming-from-scratch/manuscript/BashScripting/tools.md

 You have two option to suppress the word splitting mechanism:

-1. Enclose the path in double-quotes:
+1. Enclose the path in double quotes:
 {line-numbers: false, format: Bash}
 ```
 cd "/c/Program Files"